Home The Setup The Schizoid State The Function Contacts About

 Imagine if an oncologist had a cancer cure and gave it out in subscriptions or witheld it?
 Imagine if food was being hidden from counters by people that knew there was still food in stock?

-There's a mentality in some therapists that psychotherapy is supposed to be regular, but some studies point out that one of the hallmarks of mental illness is talking about oneself ("I, I, I").
+There's a mentality in some therapists that psychotherapy is supposed to be regular, but some studies point out that one of the hallmarks of mental illness is talking about oneself excessively ("I, I, I").
 It's all too self-focused, too mentally focused (instead of somatically), and having psychological wounds and memories too frequentely revisited and reinforced, thus re-experiencing the same emotions.

 It's too much.